lecy/Open-Data-for-Nonprofit-Research/README.md

 * [Merging 990 Data with Other Sources](https://gist.github.com/lecy/0aa782a873cd174573f32d243233ca5b)
 * Geocoding Nonprofits

-For instructions on submitting a solution, email Jesse Lecy: jdlecy@syr.edu

-## Research Library

-If you know of an article, blog, or research vignette that does a good job explaning methods for working with nonprofit data, let us know and we will share it.
+Similarly, if you know of an article, blog, or research vignette that does a good job explaning methods for working with nonprofit data, let us know and we will share it.
 For example:

 *Feng, N. C., Ling, Q., Neely, D., & Roberts, A. A. (2014).
 Using archival data sources to conduct nonprofit accounting research.
 Journal of Public Budgeting, Accounting & Financial Management.*